Róisín Shortall: Social Democrats

 On 15 July 2015, Shortall launched the Social Democrats along with fellow Independent TDs Stephen Donnelly and Catherine Murphy, each of whom were co-leaders of the party.
 She was elected for that party at the 2016 general election and 2020 general election.

-In February 2022 Shortall, as spokesperson for Health, introduced a bill in the Dáil to stop the practice of the HSE sending debt collectors to cancer patients in search of payment.
-The bill also sought an end to an inpatient charge of €80 per visit for chemo and radiotherapy, and also seeks to end extortionate parking fees.
+In February 2022, Shortall, as spokesperson for Health, introduced a bill in the Dáil to stop the practice of the HSE sending debt collectors to cancer patients in search of payment.
+The bill also sought an end to an inpatient charge of €80 per visit for chemo and radiotherapy, and also sought to end extortionate parking fees.
 The government did not oppose the bill.
 Shortall opined that it was "frankly disgusting" that cancer patients were being pursued by debt collectors during one of the most difficult points in their lives.
 Each of the other opposition parties all praised the content of the bill and similarly expressed their dismay at the idea of debt collectors being used on cancer patients.

 On 22 February 2023, Shortall and Murphy announced that they would step down as co-leaders of the Social Democrats.
 They were succeeded by Holly Cairns on 1 March.
 On 2 July 2024, she and Murphy both announced that they would not contest the next general election.